 As a weight-loss and anti-aging expert, I’m a huge fan of sparkling water.
 Why?
 Because it fills you up, without adding carbs or calories to your diet.
 In addition, it keeps your skin hydrated—and hydrated skin is younger, smoother, and softer.

 When you choose a sparkling water, be sure to read the label.
 It should contain NO MORE THAN these three ingredients: water, natural flavors, and (if it’s club soda) sodium bicarbonate.
-I always reach for LaCroix, but any brand with just these ingredients is fine.

 I love to make my own “Spa Water” using sparkling water.
 I simply add cucumbers, berries, or lemon or lime slices to sparkling water, and top with a sprig of mint.
 Voila: instant pampering!